nickmania13/Old_2D_games_build_from_scratch/README.md

 C++ Game Development

-//The Timber game is not finished yet, probably if i have to guess in 2/14/26 or maybe earlier it will be available to run
+//The Timber game is not finished yet.

 **From-scratch C++ game example — no external game engine.**
 Following *Beginning C++ Game Programming* by John Horton.
 This repository currently contains only a single study file, `timber.cpp`, implemented without a third‑party game engine.
 In the near future there will be added more.